 Artizian Allergen Policy

-From June 1st 2014, Artizian labelling policy will follow Regulation (EU) No.1169/2011 on the provision of Information to Consumers (EU FIC) directive in which the most common food allergens in Europe and their derivatives are declared on all our non-packaged and packaged foods.
+Artizian labelling policy follows Regulation (EU) No.1169/2011 on the provision of Information to Consumers (EU FIC) directive in which the most common food allergens in Europe and their derivatives are declared on all our non-packaged and packaged foods.

 The allergens are: celery, cereals containing gluten- wheat, rye, barley, spelt, kamut or their hybrid strains, crustaceans, egg, fish, lupin, milk, molluscs, mustard, nuts, peanuts, sesame seeds, soya, sulphur dioxide and sulphites.